 Knee pain can also be caused by hip problems.

 - Pain around the knee.
 The pain is felt at the front of the knee, around or behind the kneecap (patella).
 Often, the exact site of the pain cannot be pinpointed; instead the pain is felt vaguely at the front of the knee.

-- There may be a grating or grinding feeling or noise when the knee moves.
+- There may be a grating or grinding feeling or a noise when the knee bends and straightens.
 This is called crepitus.

-- Sometimes there is fullness or swelling around the patella.
+- Sometimes there is puffiness or swelling around the kneecap.